convox/docs/docs/gen1/custom-domains.md

 ---
 title: "Custom Domains"
+description: "Gen 1 (End of Life): How to map custom domains to Gen 1 Convox applications using CNAME records and DNS configuration."
 ---

+# Custom Domains

+> **This page documents Generation 1, which has reached End of Life.** Gen 1 apps use `docker-compose.yml`.
+For current documentation, see [Custom Domains](/deployment/custom-domains).

 You can easily map a custom domain to a Convox application by creating a `CNAME` to your load balancer hostname.